 Prerequisite: Fire Protection Technology 150A with a grade of "C" or better, or equivalent.
 Limitation on Enrollment: This course is not open to students with previous credit for Fire Technology 100B or Fire Protection Technology 100B.
 This course provides intermediate-level instruction in the operation and maintenance of fire service equipment.
 Topics include extinguishers and protective equipment, hose, nozzles, fittings, hose evolutions, fire service ladders, and salvage and overhaul procedures.
 The course is designed at an intermediate level within the guidelines of training for Firefighter I certification as specified by the California Fire Service Training and Education Division of the Office of the state Fire Marshal.
 This course is intended for students majoring in the field of fire technology or those interested in a career in the fire service.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+(FT) AA/AS; CSU.